weaverwhale/docs/src/pages/docs/quick-hitters.md

 git merge master # may need to commit here git submodule update --recursive --remote
 ```

+### TW CLI

+After git/npm actions, to run any of the backend services we utilize the Triple Whale CLI

 #### Bring backend services up